Nordic citizens who stay in Denmark for more than six months need to register with the Danish National Register.

 We strongly recommend you to either participate in the "Getting Started in Denmark"-event if you are residing in the greater Aarhus-area or to get your registrations done at the International Citizen Service (ICS).
 This will provide you with easy access to the public authorities and makes getting registered considerably easier compared to visiting the different authorities needed.

 In order to get your CPR number, you need to register with an address in Denmark.
-To be eligible to register, you need to prove that you will stay in Denmark for more than 3 months and that you have a fixed place of residence for minimum 1 month.
+To be eligible to register, you need to prove that you will stay in Denmark for more than 3 months and that you have a fixed place of residence for minimum 1 month from the day of registration.

 Stays of a minimum of 1 month normally fulfill the conditions of a fixed place of residence, but stays of less than 1 month do not.